 - Heat a large saute pan to medium heat, add the oil to the pan with the sweet potatoes.
 Cook the sweet potatoes in the oil for about 3 minutes, tossing every minute or so.
 Then add the peppers and onions to the pan with the potatoes.

 - Season the veggies with the pepper, paprika, garlic powder, and salt.
-Stir the veggies together and cook on medium heat for 8-10 minutes, stirring often.
+Stir the veggies together, add the diced chicken sausage, and cook on medium heat for 8-10 minutes, stirring often.
 Cook until the potatoes are fork tender and the peppers have softened.

-- Plate, then sprinkle fresh parsely over top.
+- Plate, then sprinkle fresh parsley over top.

 - Crack the eggs gently, and peel off the shell.
 Cut the egg in half when its time to serve.
 The yolk should be nice and creamy.
 If meal prepping wait to cut the egg until after you have reheated the recipe.